enielsen93/networker/README.md

 # networker
-Python Package for analyzing fromnode and tonode in a Mike Urban Database
+Python Package for getting fromnode and tonode in a MIKE URBAN Database by spatial analysis.

 <b>To install:</b>